brangerbriz/machine-learning-docs/markdown/using-your-trained-model.md

 	- But sometimes with extra steps.
 Like with auto-regression.
 - How you sample matters
 	- Greedy argmax :/
-	- Sample from output distrobution :)
+	- Sample from output distribution :)